w3c/wai-curricula/content/designer/navigation-design.md

 * explain strategies that people with disabilities use to navigate websites and applications
 * design different navigational components, including menus, tables of contents, and search functionalities
-* describe different interactions for navigational components, including by keyboard, mouse, touch, and voice
+* describe different interactions for navigational components, including by keyboard, mouse, touch, and speech
 * define clear and consistent visual and non-visual:
   * presentation of menus and menu items
   * indication of state changes for menu items